MIST

 Cases

-Overview of possible outcomes when you enter a gene or protein list at MIST
+Overview of possible results when you enter a gene or protein list

 CASE 1: (Interactions found in MIST):